A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 My biggest issue with this drama is how it spent most of its runtime setting up one story, only to abandon it near the end for something completely different.

 Usually when a romance introduces two emotionally wounded characters, it’s because they’re meant to help each other heal.
 Hui Ju was introduced as someone who was always the outcast — never chosen, always blamed, and constantly targeted.
 She repeatedly said she could handle hate and would take all the criticism instead of Yi An.
 I thought Yi An would be the person who finally broke down her walls, who let her be vulnerable, who showed her she didn’t have to carry everything alone.
-It’s not her fault she was born out of wedlock or that her stepmother died.
-I thought he would be the one she learned to rely on — someone who refused to let her face everything by herself.
 It felt like the perfect foundation for a romance built on trust and emotional support.

 Yi An, on the other hand, was introduced as a blank‑slate character defined entirely by his status.
 He had an image to uphold, a role to play, and a lifetime of being told to stay in his place.
-I thought he never went after the crown because he was forced to be invisible — the regent who stood behind the king, never beside him.
-I thought we were getting a My Dearest Nemesis‑style arc where the male lead secretly has a personality but can’t show it.
 Then Hui Ju enters his life and teaches him how to be himself again.
 He’d admit he doesn’t know who he is outside of his role, and she’d help him figure it out.
-Even though she wanted his status, she still treated him like Yi An, not the regent or the grand prince.
 She’d help him laugh, have fun, and rediscover ambition.
 Yi An even tells Hui Ju that he chose her because she’s the only person who would stand beside him if he decided to pursue the throne.
 That line felt like the beginning of his character journey.

 Those Last Four Episodes Happened…